wazuh/wazuh-packages/README.md

 Wazuh is an Open Source Host-based Intrusion Detection System that performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting and active response.

-These are the files used to create Wazuh version 2.0 debs and rpm packages, the ones Wazuh repository.
+These are the files used to create Wazuh debs and rpm packages, the ones Wazuh repository.
 You can find these packages at:

 [Wazuh](https://wazuh.com) or visiting our [documentation](http://documentation.wazuh.com)